-President, Southern California Region Kaiser Foundation Health Plan and Hospitals
+President, Kaiser Permanente Southern California and Hawaii Health Plan and Hospitals

 Julie Miller-Phipps is president of the Southern California Region for Kaiser Foundation Health Plan and Hospitals, with responsibility for operation of 14 hospitals and 241 medical offices in partnership with the Southern California Permanente Medical Group.
 Previously, she was president of Kaiser Permanente's Georgia Region, where she worked closely with The Southeast Permanente Medical Group to strengthen the medical-management partnership.

 What’s the most important quality for doctors to have?

 Empathy and the ability to really listen to what is being said and what is not being said and then probe for understanding.

 There are many.
 I was hyperactive as a kid and spent a lot of time in the emergency room.
 I had three concussions, had my stomach pumped three times, was hit by a car, and broke my arm: all by the time I was in eighth grade.

 What’s the first item on your bucket list?

 Learning to speak another language.